-The standing seam copper of the roof should be replaced in kind, duplicating the original details as shown on the 1927 construction drawings; if replacement of the perimeter dentilled fascia is required it must duplicate the original.
+The standing seam copper of the roof, which has been determined to be at the end of its life cycle, should-must be replaced in kind, duplicating the original details as shown on the 1927 construction drawings; if replacement of the perimeter dentilled fascia is required it must duplicate the original.
+Pre-patinated copper should not be used.
 The iron supporting framework should be cleaned to remove rust and accumulated paint layers and repainted in the historic color, to be determined by technical analysis.
-The cypress sheathing should be replaced in kind only where necessary, and painted as above.
+The cypress sheathing should must be preserved in place and replaced in kind only where necessary, and painted as above.
 Paint and rust removal should be accomplished by the gentlest means available to avoid damage to historic materials.
 Insulation, if required, should be installed as a thin layer between the sheathing and the copper roof.